Budapest Digital Nomad Guide (2026)

 - 🗣️ Language barrier: Hungarian is tough; English less common beyond business/central areas

-- 🥴 Scams: Overpriced tourist rentals, bar scams, occasional pickpockets
+- 🥴 Scams / taxis: Overpriced tourist rentals, bar scams, occasional pickpockets, and no Uber

 |---|---|---|